 There can not be any realistic national transformation in the absence of relevant and functional educational revolutions and practices.
 This is because education has remained a veritable instrument for promotion and sustenance of national transformation.
-The Federal Republic of Nigeria, through its Ministry of Education, stated that education will continue to be highly rated in the national development plans because education is the most important instrument of change, as any fundamental change in the intellectual and social outlook of any society has to be preceded by an educational revolution1.
-Education funding in Nigeria is as old as the establishment of the tertiary institutions.
+The Federal Republic of Nigeria, through its Ministry of Education, stated that education will continue to be highly rated in the national development plans because education is the most important instrument of change, as any fundamental change in the intellectual and social outlook of any society has to be preceded by an educational revolution.
+Education is, therefore, a vital tool for growth, transformation and survival.
+The history of tertiary education funding in Nigeria is as old as the establishment of the tertiary institutions.
 This dates back to 1948 when the University College, Ibadan (UCI), was established following the Elliot Commission's recommendation on education in Nigeria.
-The Elliot Commission was set up in 1943 to report on the organization and facilities of the existing centres for higher education in British West Africa, and to make recommendations regarding future tertiary institutions' development in that area2.
+The Elliot Commission was set up in 1943 to report on the organization and facilities of the existing centres for higher education in British West Africa, and to make recommendations regarding future tertiary institutions' development in that area.

 The UCI was affiliated to the University of London, and was later accorded a university status in 1962 and named University of Ibadan (UI).
 B.O.
 Ukeje noted that UCI was funded from two main sources.
-The Nigerian government provided 70 percent of the funds while United Kingdom provided 30 percent of the total recurrent cost3.
+The Nigerian government provided 70 percent of the funds while United Kingdom provided 30 percent of the total recurrent cost.
 Additionally, from 1960 to1970, five more universities were established, following Ashby Commission's Report.
 The Ashby Commission was set up in 1959 to conduct an investigation into Nigeria's needs in the field of post- secondary school certificate and Higher Education over the next twenty years, (1960 -

 1980).
 Four of these five tertiary institutions were regional universities and their years of establishment are as follows, University of Nigeria, Nsukka, in 1960, Ahmadu Bello University Zaria in 1962, University of Ife, Ile-Ife in 1962, University of Lagos in 1962 and University of Benin, Benin City, in 1970 by the Federal Government of Nigeria.
-All these five universities and the University of Ibadan brought the number of universities in Nigeria to six as of the year 1975 and they are all regarded as the first generation universities4.
+All these five universities and the University of Ibadan brought the number of universities in Nigeria to six as of the year 1975 and they are all regarded as the first generation universities.